 6.2 Serving Temperature

-This salad can be served cold or at room temperature, making it an ideal choice for potlucks and picnics.
-To maintain optimal freshness, it’s best served cold, straight from the refrigerator.
+You can serve this salad cold or at room temperature, which makes it ideal for potlucks or picnics.
+But it's best straight from the fridge for max crunch.

 6.3 Storage Recommendations